 Cervical cancer is the third most common type of cancer in women; however, it is much less common in the United States because of routine pelvic exams and Pap tests.
 For those who develop cervical cancer, there is hope.
-Norton Cancer Institute offers a variety of cervical cancer treatment options and support services to help you cope with a cervical cancer diagnosis.
+Norton Cancer Institute offers a wide range of cervical cancer treatment options and support services to help you cope with a cervical cancer diagnosis.

 Undetected, pre-cancerous changes can develop into cervical cancer and spread to the bladder, intestines, lungs and liver.
 It can take years for pre-cancerous changes to turn into cervical cancer.
-Patients with cervical cancer do not usually have problems until the cancer is advanced and has spread.
+Patients with cervical cancer do not usually have problems until the cancer has spread.

 The majority of cervical cancers are caused by HPV (human papillomavirus).
 HPV is a common virus that is spread through sexual intercourse.
 There are many different types of HPV, and many do not cause problems.
 Only certain strains of HPV actually lead to cervical cancer.